 Exemption based on the type of product

-Necessities such as food, medicine and clothing are often exempt from sales tax.
+Necessities such as food, medicine and clothing are often exempt.
 In addition, some healthcare or educational goods and services can be exempt.

 Exemption based on use of the product

 If the product is meant to be resold in the same form in which it’s purchased, it may qualify for a resale exemption.
 (Because, like we said up top, this tax should only be charged once to the final consumer.)
 Dropshippers should definitely look into this!

 On the same note, if the item is used in the production of a final product, prior to resale, it too can be exempt.
 This exemption mostly applies to certain industries such as agriculture and manufacturing.

 If you’re selling to certain organizations, your products might be tax-exempt.
 Anything sold to the US federal government cannot be taxed.
 Similar exemptions often exist for state and local governments and agencies, non-profit organizations, or other licensed charitable, religious, or educational groups.